Gujarat: Ancient history

-Coin of the Gujuras of Sindh, Chavda dynasty, c.
-570–712 CE.
-Crowned Sasanian-style bust right / Fire altar with ribbons and attendants; star and crescent flanking flames.

 The Kshatrapa dynasty was replaced by the Gupta Empire with the conquest of Gujarat by Chandragupta Vikramaditya.
 Vikramaditya's successor Skandagupta left an inscription (450 CE) on a rock at Junagadh which gives details of the governor's repairs to the embankment surrounding Sudarshan lake after it was damaged by floods.
 The Anarta and Saurashtra regions were both parts of the Gupta empire.
 Towards the middle of the 5th century, the Gupta empire went into decline.
 Senapati Bhatarka, the general of the Guptas, took advantage of the situation and in 470 set up the Kingdom of Valabhi.
 He shifted his capital from Giringer to Valabhi, near Bhavnagar, on Saurashtra's east coast.
 The Maitrakas of Vallabhi became very powerful with their rule prevailing over large parts of Gujarat and adjoining Malwa.
 A university was set up by the Maitrakas, which came to be known far and wide for its scholastic pursuits and was compared with the noted Nalanda University.
-It was during the rule of Dhruvasena Maitrak that Chinese philosopher-traveler Xuanzang/ I Tsing visited in 640 along the Silk Road.
+It was during the rule of Dhruvasena Maitrak that Chinese philosopher-traveler Xuanzang/I Tsing visited in 640 along the Silk Road.

 Gujarat was known to the ancient Greeks and was familiar with other Western centres of civilisation through the end of the European Middle Ages.
 The oldest written record of Gujarat's 2,000-year maritime history is documented in a Greek book titled The Periplus of the Erythraean Sea: Travel and Trade in the Indian Ocean by a Merchant of the First Century.